RickStrahl/WestwindToolkit/Westwind.Web/Readme.md

   Json Encoding for strings and dates, Enabling GZip encoding, forcing pages to refresh and much more.

-* **ClientScriptProxy**
-  Class that helps with embedding and loading of JavaScript in Web pages both Web Forms and standalone.

 * **ScriptLoader**
   Facilitates loading jquery, jquery UI and ww.jquery.js and any other libraries by predefining where script content loads from.
 CDN support and for jquery there's resource fallback.

+* **CallbackHandler**
+A small HTTP Service framework that can act as a JSON/XML backend for an application without requiring a full framework like WebAPI or MVC.
+Includes many of same features like attribute routes, content negotiation and more.

+* **ClientScriptProxy**
+  Class that helps with embedding and loading of JavaScript in Web pages both Web Forms and standalone.

 * **[ResponseFilterStream](http://www.west-wind.com/weblog/posts/2009/Nov/13/Capturing-and-Transforming-ASPNET-Output-with-ResponseFilter)**
   A response filter that can be used to examine the full response and